 #8 Brown Sugar SCOBY Body Scrub

-Whip up a batch of homemade body scrub using brown sugar, olive oil, SCOBY and oats.
+Whip up a batch of homemade body scrub using brown sugar, olive oil, SCOBY, and oats.
 This makes a great DIY gift, or you can even use it as a craft to sell.
 You can experiment with different scents and ingredients; here is the SCOBY body scrub recipe to follow.

 #9 Dried SCOBY Jewelry

 Check out this amazing article about cheesemaker turned artist, Sacha Laurin, one of the only people in the world making dried SCOBY into wearable jewelry.
 This is a fantastic gift for the true hippie in your life.
-It would certainly be a one of a kind gift.
+It would certainly be a one-of-a-kind gift.

 #10 SCOBY Face Masks

 People that drink kombucha and use SCOBY in making face masks claim that doing so improves their skin, giving a fresh, natural glow.
-While science hasn’t weighed in on the dermatological benefits of SCOBY face masks, enthusiasts state that the masks detoxify and hydrate the skin and even makes them look younger by improving skin elasticity.
+While science hasn’t weighed in on the dermatological benefits of SCOBY face masks, enthusiasts state that the masks detoxify and hydrate the skin and even make them look younger by improving skin elasticity.